 These are the various ways I approach assessment in my courses.
 The variety matches well with my course design in other ways, as well, as my teaching philosophy is strongly influenced by my belief in the value of student agency and voice.
 I hope this post has given you some ideas for diversifying your own assessment practices this semester or in ones to come.
 Students often dread waiting for their assignment grades to arrive.
 Providing different avenues for receiving feedback and different types of feedback can help students appreciate or at least acknowledge the work you put into helping them succeed in your classroom and beyond.
 And the activities and written feedback can provide concrete information for them to look back on when they decide they are ready to improve the work they do inside and outside the classroom.

-What is your preferred method of assessing your students’ work?
+Comment Below: What is your preferred method of assessing your students’ work?
 Why?
-Let me know in the comments section!

 >>If you’d like to download a PDF recap of the various assessment strategies described above, just subscribe to my blog.
 You’ll receive access to all my blog-related PDFs and will receive an email every time a new blog post goes up!<<